MicrosoftDocs/dynamics365smb-docs/business-central/inventory-powerbi-item-availability.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Item Availability* report gives an overview of each items availability in terms of demand and supply allowing a clear view of an organizations performance.

-This report can assist in identifying items where supply will not match demand and where action needs to be taken.
+The **Item Availability** report gives an overview of the availability of each item in terms of supply and demand.
+Use the report to identify items where demand exceeds supply, so you can take action to avoid delayed orders.

 :::image type="content" source="media/inventory/item-availability.png" alt-text="Screenshot of the Item Availability Power BI Report" lightbox="media/inventory/item-availability.png":::

-## How to use the report
+## Use the report

-The *Item Availability* is designed to be used by different management teams along with general customer service teams.
+The report is designed for management and customer service teams.

-As a member of the customer service team, you can use this report to identify availability of specific items for your customers.
-By having up-to-date information for each item, you can provide quick, accurate and informed answers to estimates and avoid disappointing customers.
+Customer service teams use this report to identify availability of specific items for your customers.
+By having up-to-date information for each item, you can provide quick, accurate, and informed answers to estimates and avoid disappointing customers.

-As someone in the Inventory Management team, this would be your primary use case report.
-The *Item Availability* report will provide you information to ensure you keep adequate stock levels of each item.
-With this you can coordinate other teams to increase production of specific items, or create a Purchase Order with the Supply Chain Management Team.
+For inventory management teams, the information in this report can help you keep adequate stock levels of each item.
+For example, the information can help you coordinate other teams to increase production of specific items, or create purchase orders to replenish stock.

 <!-- ## Key Performance Indicators (KPIs)